0xSpaceShard/starknet-hardhat-plugin/www/docs/intro.md

 ## Recompilation

 Recompilation is performed when contracts are updated or when artifacts are missing.
 A file will be created with the name `cairo-files-cache.json` to handle caching.
 Recompilation is handled before the following [CLI commands](#cli-commands) are executed.

+This feature is **only** guaranteed to work with Cairo 0 contracts.

 -   `npx hardhat run`
 -   `npx hardhat test`